Where is New Caledonia?

 Its ISO code is NC.

-It is located in Oceania.
 New Caledonia has a mean elevation of 0 m above sea level.
+Its lowest elevation is Pacific Ocean.
+Its highest elevation is Mont Panie which is 1,628m above tall.

 It has a tropical climate that is modified by southeast trade winds.
 Its terrain consists mainly of coastal plains with some interior mountains.